MicheleTobias/OpenSourceCartography/README.md

 1. Change the "Symbol layer type" drop-down menu selection to "SVG marker".
 1. Similar to what we did before, use the "..." button to open the dialog to find and select your Rope_Segment.svg and click the "Open" button.
 It may be hard to see since the rope segment colors are similar to the dialog box, but you should see what looks like a tan dashed line in the preview.
 1. Adjust the size of the segments in the "Size" parameter box.
 For now, pick something like 4 milimeters to be able to see the segments.
 They don't fit together yet, but we'll fix that next.
 1. Up at the top of the dialog, in the white box, click on the "Marker line" text.
 The radio button next to "with interval" should be selected.
 Change the spacing to make no space between the segments.
 1.6 milimeters worked for me.
 Apply these changes to the canvas with the "Apply" button.
 If you like what you see, click "OK" to close the dialog, otherwise, make some more adjustments.
 NOTE: A process similar to what we just did [can also be done in Inkscape](https://inkscapetutorials.org/2014/10/20/use-inkscape-to-draw-vector-rope-in-any-shape/), but it tends to work better on gentle curves.
-We can use this idea later.

 ![String Lines](/Images/QGIS_4_String.PNG)